skitzoid/Box2D-MT/README.md

 ## Time of Impact (TOI) Changes

-Since TOI is still processed on a single thread, it's important that it doesn't do more work than necessary.
+Since much of TOI is still processed on a single thread, it's important that it doesn't do more work than necessary.

-SolveTOI was accounting for 66% of the step time on the multithread demo, but these changes brought that down to 3%.
+SolveTOI was accounting for 66% of the step time on the multithread demo, but these changes brought that down to 3% (and additional changes brought that to 1%).

 ### Finer-grained Continuous Collision Detection (CCD) Control